Temporary Road Closures & Construction

 This project has been funded in part by the Ontario Community Infrastructure Fund (OCIF).

-A portion of Old Hamburg Road, Champlain Street, and Old Kingston Road were affected by construction activities last year due to the servicing of utilities to the new housing development be constructed along Old Hamburg Rd and Champlain St. Due to some outstanding construction efforts still remaining within the road allowances of these roads, the surface was unable to be reapplied during the 2025 construction season.
+A portion of Old Hamburg Road, Champlain Street, and Old Kingston Road were affected by construction activities last year due to the servicing of utilities to the new housing development being constructed along Old Hamburg Road and Champlain Street.
+Due to some outstanding construction efforts still remaining within the road allowances of these roads, the surface was unable to be reapplied during the 2025 construction season.
 The remaining required construction activities are scheduled to be carried out during May and the first part of June, in order to reapply surface treatment around mid-June.

 Traffic will be reduced to alternating single lane closures for the duration of the project.
 Traffic construction signs will be installed.
 Drivers and pedestrians are required to obey all construction signs and expect delays.